 Dedication of the Erika J. Glazer Family Dreamers Resource Center.
 The facility is the only endowed Dreamers Center in the CSU, the nation’s largest public university system.

 April 10, 2017

-Dedication of the James M. Rosser Hall at a moving ceremony where hundreds of people paid tribute to the University's legendary former president.
+Dedication of the James M. Rosser Hall, formerly Wing B of the Wallis Annenberg Integrated Sciences Complex, at a moving ceremony where hundreds of people paid tribute to the University's legendary former president.